 Create and manage Smart display campaigns

-When they show, Smart display campaigns combine your assets – headlines, images, and so on – to create image and text ads.
-They can even transform into native ads, blending seamlessly into the fonts and feel of publishers’ sites.
+Smart display campaigns combine your assets – headlines, images and more – to create image and text ads.
+They can even transform into native ads, blending seamlessly into the look and feel of publishers’ sites.
 Over time, your ads optimise based on what wins you conversions.
 Learn more about how native ads work.

 This article tells you how to create and manage Smart display campaigns.
 Learn more about Smart display campaigns.